Connect with others who understand.

 • Partial vision loss

 In some cases, vision can be permanently damaged.
-Symptoms can affect any part of the eye, including the lids, retina, sclera (white outer layer), and nerves, and they can also be caused by medications to treat lupus.
-Below, we describe seven eye conditions you might experience if you have lupus.
+Symptoms can affect any part of the eye, including the eyelids, retina, sclera (the white outer layer), and nerves.

 1. Eyelid Rash